robgibbons/unchained/README.md

 ### Middleware

-There are a few places you can choose to assign middleware within your app, depending on how you prefer to attach it.
+There are a few places you can choose to assign middleware within your app.
 You can have middleware attached to your views, assigned in your routes, or bound directly to Express inside config.js (for global middleware).

 #### Middleware in Views